-Final Take-home Examination
+Final Take-home Examination (Learning Goals 1, 3):

-There is a 5 page, typed take-home exam.
-I will distribute three or four questions on the last day of the course, and you will be required to construct an essay that clearly answers two of these questions while using the primary sources and secondary provided for the class.
-The exams will be due in my office (2111 MHRA) no later than 3pm on Thursday, May 6th.
+There is a 6-8 page, typed take-home exam.
+I will distribute three or four questions on the last day of the course, and you will be required to construct an essay that clearly answers two of these questions while using the primary and secondary sources provided for the class.
+The exams will be posted to Canvas no later than 3pm on Tuesday, December 6th.
 We'll talk more about this exam later in the course.
+The take-home exam will be evaluated by the Teaching Assistant and the Professor.
+Late exams will receive no credit.

-BLACKBOARD ASSIGNMENTS
+CANVAS ASSIGNMENTS